Configuring a URL redirect

 Create a new redirect to steer traffic from an old URL to a new, target URL.
 You can configure redirects over HTTP or HTTPS, select a path forwarding mode, and use wildcards to cover several URL path segments or subdomains with one redirect configuration.

 URL redirection (or URL forwarding) is a method for sending requesting clients to a different URL than the one they requested.
-On the NS1 Connect platform, you can configure a redirect over HTTP or HTTPS from a source URL corresponding to one of your existing DNS zones to a defined target.
+In NS1 Connect, you can configure a redirect over HTTP or HTTPS from a source URL corresponding to one of your existing DNS zones to a defined target.

-During the configuration process, you will define the forwarding type, path forwarding mode, and HTTP protocol when redirecting incoming queries.
-Once complete, the platform will auto-generate a REDIRECT record type within the corresponding DNS zone containing the configuration details for this URL redirect.
+During the configuration process, you define the forwarding type, path forwarding mode, and HTTP protocol when redirecting incoming queries.
+Once complete, the platform auto-generates a REDIRECT record type within the corresponding DNS zone containing the configuration details for this URL redirect.

-Follow the instructions below to configure a redirect from a source URL (corresponding to one of your DNS zones) to a specific destination or target.
-Alternatively, if you are migrating your redirect configurations from a previous redirect service, refer to Importing a URL redirect filefor specific instructions.
+Refer to the following instructions to configure a redirect from a source URL (corresponding to one of your DNS zones) to a specific destination or target.
+Alternatively, if you are migrating your redirect configurations from a previous redirect service, refer to Importing a URL redirect file for specific instructions.

 Step 1: Create wildcard certificates.
 (Optional)